 To help you understand when to opt for point-to-point integration, let’s explore some common scenarios where this approach shines.

-Limited and Specific Integration Needs
+The Integration Scope is Limited and Specific

 When you have relatively simple integration needs involving only a few applications, point-to-point integration is an excellent choice.
 For small and medium-sized businesses with straightforward needs, this approach can be both efficient and cost-effective.